 For 30 years, Cap Juluca has been the jewel in Anguilla’s crown, set on arguably the finest beach on the island.
 So when we heard that experiential-travel aficionados Belmond had given the resort a revamp, wild horses couldn’t stop us being the first to check it out.

 We rubbed our eyes and blinked a few times.
 Did we get on the wrong plane and end up in Casablanca?
 The view before us played tricks on our jet-lagged minds.
 To our right, the whitewashed, unmistakably Greco-Moorish buildings glowed almost golden in the sunset, palm trees casting dancing silhouettes upon their walls.
 But, like sugar-cubes sitting in a bowl of granulated powder, they melded seamlessly into an impossibly beautiful swathe of fine white sand that in turn dissolved into a hypnotic, sapphire-blue sea that could only be in the Caribbean.
 We were most definitely on Maundays Bay, for many people Anguilla’s best beach.
-And leaping out of the horizon was a perfect double-rainbow; an auspicious start to our visit to this, the all-new Belmond Cap Juluca.
+And leaping out of the horizon was a perfect double-rainbow; an auspicious start to our visit to Cap Juluca, a Belmond Hotel.

 Cap Juluca is legendary, lauded by OutThere travellers as one of the most coveted places to stay in the Caribbean since it first opened three decades ago.
 For our community of holidaymakers, laid-back Anguilla – a British Overseas Territory – was a great option in an otherwise challenging choice of Caribbean islands.
 This particular resort was a magnet not only because it was utterly fabulous, but because there was something in its name.
 Juluca was the Rainbow Spirit of the native Arawaks who once ruled the island – a mystical multicoloured god and deity said to bring luck and love to seafaring travellers.
 For many of us, that provided reason enough to come.